linked-db/linked-ql/README.md

 ## Introducing Magic Paths

-💥 *Express relationships graphically.*
+💥 *Express relationships graphically!
+You shouldn't always have to write JOINS!*

-JOINS can be good but can be a mess as they almost always obfuscate your entire query!
-But what if you didn't have to write JOINS to express certain relationships?

-Meet Linked QL's magic path operators, a syntax extension to SQL, that lets you connect to columns on other tables without writing a single JOIN.
-Linked QL uses heuristics on your DB structure to figure out the details and the relevant JOINs behind the scenes.
+Meet Linked QL's magic path operators, a syntax extension to SQL, that lets you connect to columns on other tables without writing a single JOIN clause.
+Linked QL uses heuristics on your DB structure to figure out the details and the relevant JOINS behind the scenes.

 Where you normally would write...